pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. Click **Apply Configuration** then **Continue** to deploy {{  vars.product }}.

     ![Apply the generated YAML configuration](images/console/apply-yaml.png)
-1. On the TKGI Configuration page, follow the progress of the deployment.
+1. On the {{ vars.product_short }} Configuration page, follow the progress of the deployment.
 1. When the deployment has completed successfully, click **Continue** to monitor and manage your deployment.

     ![A successful {{  vars.product }} deployment](images/console/deployment-complete.png)